ssasy-auth/core/docs/wiki_publishing_package.md

 2. enter your username and the GITHUB_TOKEN you created as the password.
 3. run `npm publish` to publish the package.

+## Testing the package locally

+At this point you should be able to publish the package to GitHub's package registry.
+However, if you are a clumsy developer like me, you may want to test the package locally before publishing it to NPM.
+To do this, you can use npm commands to build and pack the package locally and then install it in another project for testing.

+There are two ways to go about this:

+1. [create a link](https://flaviocopes.com/npm-local-package/) to the package using the `npm link` command.

 ## Installing a package

 ```ini